Selendroid for Mobile Automation (Part-I):

 - Download Selendroid jar files from here

 - Devices/Emulators: In Android, all installed apps have the .apk extension.
-You can use apps like APK Info to get a list of installed apps on your Android device with their actual names, sizes, etc.
+You can use apps like APK Info to access a list of installed apps on your Android device with their original names, sizes, etc.

 E.g., G:Jarsselendroid-test-app-0.8.0.apk

-#2) Keep the application in the project folder
+#2) Position the application in the project directory

 E.g., D:AppiumAutomationSelendroidFirst

-- Connect a real device to the PC, ensuring that USB Debugging mode is enabled and allowing installation of external apps through USB connection.
+- Connect an actual device to the PC, ensuring that USB Debugging mode is activated and allows installation of outside apps through USB connection.

 - For USB debugging settings for Redmi Note 3, refer here

-- For enabling installation of external apps using USB for Redmi Note 3, refer here
+- For activating the installation of external apps using USB for Redmi Note 3, refer here

 #4) Open the command prompt in Windows

-Navigate to the folder where the Selendroid standalone jar file and the downloaded apk file are present.
+Navigate to the directory where the Selendroid standalone jar file and the downloaded apk file are located.
 Use the following command:

 E.g., java –jar selendroid-standalone-0.15.0-with-dependencies.jar -aut selendroid-test-app-0.8.0.apk